Pinus pinaster: Ecological interactions

 Pinus pinaster is particularly successful in regions with fynbos vegetation because it is adapted to high-intensity fires, thus allowing it to outcompete other species that are not as well adapted to high-intensity fires.
 In areas of fire-prone shrubland, the cones of P. pinaster will release seeds when in a relatively high-temperature environment for germination as a recovery mechanism.
 This adaptation increases the competitive ability of P. pinaster amongst other species in the fire-prone shrubland.
-In a 3-year observational study done in Northwestern Spain, P. pinaster showed a naturally high regeneration rate.
+In a three-year observational study done in northwestern Spain, P. pinaster showed a naturally high regeneration rate.
 Observations showed a mean of 25.25 seedlings per square metre within the first year and then slowly decreased the next two years due to intraspecific competition.
-So not only does P. pinaster compete with other species, they also compete within their own species as well.
+So not only does P. pinaster compete with other species, it competes within its own species as well.
 When the height of P. pinaster increased there was a negative correlation with the number of P. pinaster seedlings, results showed a decrease in P. pinaster seedlings (r=–0.41, p<0.05).

 Several other characteristics contribute to their success in the regions they have invaded, including their ability to grow rapidly and to produce small seeds with large wings.
-Their ability to grow quickly with short juvenile periods allows them to outcompete many native species while their small seeds aids in their dispersal.
+Their ability to grow quickly with short juvenile periods allows them to outcompete many native species while having small seeds aids in their dispersal.
 The small seeds with large wings are beneficial for wind dispersal, which is the key to reaching new areas in regions with fynbos vegetation.
 Vertebrate seed dispersers are not commonly found in mountain fynbos vegetation; therefore those species that require the aid of vertebrate dispersal would be at a disadvantage in such an environment.
-For this reason, the small seed, low seed wing loading, and high winds found in mountainous regions all combine to provide a favorable situation for the dispersal of P. pinaster seeds.
+For this reason, the small seed, low seed wing loading, and high winds found in mountainous regions all combine to provide a favourable situation for the dispersal of P. pinaster seeds.
 Without this efficient dispersal strategy, P. pinaster would not have been able to reach and invade areas, such as South Africa, that are suitable for its growth.
 Its dispersal ability is one of the key factors that have allowed P. pinaster to become such a successful invasive species.